orbitalci/orbital/questions_and_notes.md

 	- etc.

 ## BIG TODOs:
+- make the client colors for everything configurable
+    - this would also include making it so that the ocelot client can be configured via a config.yml
 - our fucking BUILD IS BROKEN
 - actually parse out exit codes, not just shit itself if it gets a non-zero one
 - put a limit on number of running containers at once